 This sustainable benefit stems from the fact that UFH works by warming an entire room evenly.
 This is more efficient than traditional systems like radiators, where heat is lost by the air rising in only one area.'

 The even spread of heat also means that you can rule out having hot spots and chilly corners within the same room, instead maintaining the same level of comfort throughout.

 To ensure that heat is distributed evenly across the whole space, effective installation of your system is vital.
 For instance, pipework must be laid at neat, regular intervals – irregular spacing is therefore a key red flag to look out for during the installation process.

 It's also best optimised in small areas, for example, underfloor heating in a bathroom, so bear this in mind when deciding on where to incorporate it in your home.

 The initial outlay for underfloor heating costs – supply and installation – is greater for UFH than radiators.
 The cost savings of UFH will be delivered over the long term.
 As we already know, your boiler (or other heat source) won’t have to produce as much heat to warm underfloor heating as it would for radiators.
 Maximum financial savings will be delivered when you’re running UFH in a thermally-efficient home, minimising the amount of heat that’s wasted as it leaks outwards – more on this later.

 It’s also important to ensure you choose the right system for your house.
 Running costs for electric systems will always be higher than those for a water-based system.
 Simply because electricity costs more per unit than gas.
-Therefore, installing electric UFH across a large area or in many rooms won’t be as cost-effective.
+Therefore, with how efficient is underfloor heating, know that installing electric UFH across a large area or in many rooms won’t be as cost-effective.